 ARTICLE VIII – AMENDMENTS

-These Bylaws may be amended when necessary by a two-thirds majority of the organizational membership.
+These Bylaws may be amended when necessary by a two-thirds majority of the Board of Directors after presenting them to the general membership.
+Negative feedback will be discussed and changes made if necessary.

 Proposed amendments must be submitted to the Secretary to be sent out with regular announcements.